Future Students' FAQ

 Q. What is the cost of attendance?
 Costs for the current academic year can be found on the Bursar's site.
 Tuition and fees for the next academic year are set each spring by the Board of Regents of the University System of Georgia, and are updated on the Bursar’s Office website as soon as possible thereafter.

 Q. Do you offer any financial assistance?
-We do not provide financial scholarships, however we do try to help you find assistance when we can, mostly in the form of Graduate Research Assistantships (GRAs).
-GRAs provide a waiver of most tuition, along with a monthly stipend that varies with the student’s academic home department (Computing, LCC, or Psychology).
+We do not provide financial scholarships, however we do try to help you find assistance when we can, mostly in the form of Graduate Research Assistantships (GRAs) and sometimes as a GTA (Graduate Teaching Assistant).
+GRA and GTA positions provide a 12-credit tuition waiver, along with a monthly stipend that varies with the student’s academic home department (Interactive Computing, Industrial Design, LMC, or Psychology).
 With a GRA, students can expect to work 15 to 20 hours per week in addition to school work.
-Students are still responsible for the mandatory fees as well as a small tuition payment.
+Students are responsible for the mandatory fees and any tuition supplement.
 The costs of attendance can be found on the Bursar's site.

 Q. How do I start looking for a GRA, and when should I ask professors for a GRA?
 A GRA is not guaranteed, but if you have a particular skill that a faculty member needs on a project, it can happen.
 Start looking as soon as possible.
-You may begin to get emails during the summer, before you arrive.
-Be prepared to send your resume/interests for any opportunity you see.
 Often students find a GRA position after their first semester.
-Some meet faculty on their visit here or use email and have one when they arrive in August, but again not very many students are able to do this.
+A few meet faculty during the “Admitted Students Visit” in the spring or use email and have one when they arrive in August, but very few students are able to do this.
 You should be prepared to cover at least your first semester as an out of state student.
 After that there is perhaps a 60-40 chance of finding a position that pays your tuition.
+Some students find part-time work in other units on campus, often doing web development work; a few find part-time jobs with start-ups in Georgia Tech’s Incubator, or with local companies.
+The most common ways to find a GRA are:

-Q. Should I ask for a GTA?
+Q. What about a GTA?
 Students will not be able to get a GTA their first semester, as no one will have had you in class or know much about you.
 For TAing, you are required to have completed the course you wish to TA and earn an “A “grade.
-Very few of the ms-hci students are hired to TA courses .
+A few MS-HCI students have GTA positions, almost always in their second year, based on doing well in a course during their first year.

 International (F-1) students